annadish/puretargetR/README.md

 # puretargetR
 puretargetR is a lightweight, R toolkit that transforms CSV outputs from TRGT into summaries of repeat composition across all loci and samples.
 It parses allele-specific motif counts and identifies dominant repeat motifs—without re-alignment or BAM access, enabling quick visualization of repeat motif diversity at the cohort-level.

-# Features
+## Features
 - Converts PureTarget CSV exports into tidy long-format tables
 - Summarizes per-locus dominant motifs and total repeat counts
-- Motif parsing and frequency analysis
-- Cohort-level summaries and visualization
-- Works across all alleles and loci simultaneously
-- Generates per-sample motif composition summaries
-- Optional visualization functions
+- Parses allele-specific motif counts and identifies dominant repeat motifs
+- Enables quick visualization of motif diversity at the cohort-level

 # Folder structure
 - R/ — Core modular functions (each a clean R file)